MOTORHOME Campsites In Coimbra -- Portugal Parks | MOTORHOMEingLife

 Crowds: Low

-Mild weather but some campgrounds close.
-University quiet period means fewer crowds downtown.
+Mild but wet weather with some campground closures.
+University quiet period means fewer crowds but reduced city energy.

 Spring